 TDS on Mutual Fund Dividend Income – Section 194K

-A New TDS section 194K introduced through Finance Bill 2020-2021 to levy TDS on Mutual fund dividend. [email protected]% shall be deducted on dividend income paid by company or mutual fund to its share or Unit holder.
+A New TDS section 194K was introduced through Finance Bill 2020-2021 to levy TDS on Mutual fund dividends.
+TDS@10% shall be deducted from dividend income paid by the company or mutual fund to its share or Unit holder.

 This Section will take effect from 1st April, 2020.